Xirivella

+/ca-valencia/) in Valencian, spelled Chirivella in Spanish, (Note: Pronunciation of Chirivella (unofficial):

-Xirivella (/ca-valencia/) is a municipality in the Valencian Community, Spain.
+/es/) is a town and municipality in the Valencian Community, Spain.
 It borders the city of Valencia, Alaquàs, Picanya and Mislata.
 The municipality is divided by the V-30 motorway and the river Turia, with the La Luz district on the eastern part of the river.
 Since June 2012, a bridge across the motorway has connected both parts.
 Local issues include noise pollution, caused by the nearby Valencia Airport.

 Transport

 It is connected to central Valencia by bus routes.
 The town's railway stations Xirivella-L'Alter and Xirivella-Alqueries have been inactive since April 2020 and January 2021 when service was suspended during the COVID-19 pandemic and both stations are expected to be dismantled.
 Metro links exist in the nearby town of Mislata.
 The proposed Line 14 of Metrovalencia is due to link the town to the rest of the metro network after 2030.

 Toponymy

 The name Xirivella may come from the Latin word Silvella (little forest).